AckerlyXu/heima/articles/hdinsight/hdinsight-administer-use-portal-linux.md

 >
 >

 1. Sign in to the Ambari Web UI using the HDInsight cluster user credentials.
 The default username is **admin**.
-The URL is **https://&lt;HDInsight Cluster Name>azurehdinsight.cn**.
+The URL is **https://&lt;HDInsight Cluster Name>.azurehdinsight.cn**.
 2. Click **Admin** from the top menu, and then click "Manage Ambari".
 3. From the left menu, click **Users**.
 4. Click **Admin**.